MPIP-STREAM/Bonn-members-audios/README.md

 ## ➕ Adding a New Member

 1. Record a short audio clip of yourself pronouncing your name (`.mp3` or `.wav`).
-2. Name the file using your first name in lowercase, e.g. `anna.mp3`.
+2. Name the file using your first and last name in lowercase, e.g. `anna_bonn.mp3`.
 3. Place the file in the `audios/` folder.
 4. Add a row for yourself in `names.md`.
 5. Open a pull request — the site updates automatically once merged.